FOXYTHEPIRATE21/Human-Resources-Management-Design/README.md

 ### Contributions

 This project is a **design prototype** shared for those interested in reviewing or drawing inspiration from a well-designed HRMS frontend.
 Feel free to fork the repository, explore the code, or improve it.

+And a little reminder, the project is in spanish so if you want the design just change the texts and stuff!